-At A Glance
+At A Glance:

-- Larger leaves and smaller seeds than VNS Buckwheat; later bloom - Not recommended for pollinators (VNS nectar production is better for attracting pollinators and beneficial insects) - Broadleaf cover crop - Quick warm season "smother crop" to outcompete weeds and condition soil - Not recommended for forage use because of low dry matter yield and nutritional value
+- Larger leaves and smaller seeds than VNS Buckwheat; later bloom - Not recommended for pollinators (VNS nectar production is better for attracting pollinators and beneficial insects.) - ♦ Broadleaf cover crop - Quick warm season "smother crop" to outcompete weeds and condition soil. - Not recommended for forage use because of low dry matter yield and nutritional value.

-Establishment
+Establishment:

-Seeding Rate: 50-60 lbs/A as a cover crop; up to 100 lbs/A if broadcast
+Seeding Rate: 25-35lbs/Acre as a cover crop; up to 50lbs/A if broadcasted.

-Seeding Depth: 1/2" - 1 1/2"
+Seeding Depth: 1/2"-1"

-Seeding Dates: Buckwheat is a warm season annual.
+Planting Dates: Buckwheat is a warm season annual.
 Plant buckwheat after all danger of frost is past.

-Buckwheat can germinate and grow at soil temperatures as low as 45°F but optimal germination, emergence and growth occurs at soil temperatures of 55°F or higher.
+Buckwheat can germinate and grow at soil temperatures as low as 45 degrees but optimal growth occurs at soil temperatures of 55 degrees or higher.
 Buckwheat is very susceptible to frost kill.
-It is very frost sensitive and does not survive even light frosts.
-Therefore, be aware of early spring planting dates where we may get germination and emergence and then a subsequent frost occurring would kill the crop.
+It is very frost sensitive and it doesn't survive even light frosts.
+Therefore, be aware of early spring planting dates where we may get a frost after germination.